0xln/Type-on-Strap/pages/MdxfindBible.md

 #### Killing MDXfind without losing STDOUT

 Maybe you've got to shutdown, or maybe you've just decided you don't feel like waiting till 2am for this current run to finish.
-If you are outputing STDOUT straight into mdsplit, you can kill the MDXfind process rather than wait till it reaches its 500k buffer size.
+If you are outputting STDOUT straight into mdsplit, you can kill the MDXfind process rather than wait till it reaches its 500k buffer size.
 This still allows the founds to be parsed to mdsplit without losing them.

 ```
 ps aux | grep mdxfind